Thorium(IV) hydroxide

 Thorium(IV) hydroxide is an inorganic compound with a chemical formula Th(OH)4.

 Production

-Thorium(IV) hydroxide can be produced by reacting sodium hydroxide and soluble thorium salts.
+Thorium(IV) hydroxide can be produced by reacting alkali metal hydroxides like sodium hydroxide and potassium hydroxide and soluble thorium salts, such as thorium nitrate.

 Reactions

 New thorium(IV) hydroxide is soluble in acid but its solubility will decrease when older.

-Thorium(IV) hydroxide will break up at high temperature and produce thorium dioxide:
+At above 470 °C, thorium(IV) hydroxide will continuously decompose and produce thorium dioxide: